RameezAhmedZaka/ECS-Atlantis/README.md

 - Click Create GitHub App.
 - Generate App Private Key
 - Download the .pem file from the GitHub App dashboard.
 Keep it secure.
-- Encode Private Key and than place both files in parameter store.
+- Encode Private Key and than place both files in secrets manager using the below command.

 ## Covert into base64
 ```